 Address: Chapel Street, SK17 6HX

-Description: This is a large space with a balcony and raised chancel area (stage) suitable for music performances.
+Description: This is a large space with a balcony and raised chancel area (stage) suitable for music performances and rehearsals.

 Additional Information: There are fixed lights to the chancel area and a PA system with a wired and a radio mic.
 A good grand piano is available for an additional charge*.
 Access to tea-making facilities by arrangement.